230103183-prog/INF395-Alpha-Build/README.md

 Telephone fraud is a growing global threat where attackers use social engineering to manipulate victims into revealing sensitive data.
 Traditional detection methods often fail to catch subtle behavioral cues in real-time, making it necessary to have an automated defense layer that analyzes both linguistic content and acoustic patterns in calls.

 # Project Overview
-Course: INF 395 Final Project - Alpha Build
+Course: INF 395 Final Project

 ## FraudGuard AI is an intelligent system designed to detect telephone fraud in real-time.
 It uses a multimodal approach, analyzing both the content of the conversation (NLP) and acoustic metadata (speech rate, duration, and ASR confidence) to identify suspicious patterns.